Your Name:

 Using Avogadro’s Number

 Generally, chemists do not use Avogardo’s Number (6.02 × 1023) very much.
 The whole point of it is to change numbers representing atomic mass units per atom to grams per mole so that atoms and molecules can be counted by weight.
 However, it is helpful in developing your understanding of the size of atoms and molecules.
 It is such a large number that it shows just how small atoms and molecules are in comparison to the objects we are used to in our lives.
 To help with this comparison, it is useful to imagine having a mole of ordinary objects like eggs, pennies, or grapefruits.
 If it were possible to have a mole of chicken eggs they would cover the entire surface area of the Earth…four miles deep.
 If you were rich enough to own a mole of pennies then they could be stacked in groups 400 pennies high in a disk that reaches from the surface of the Earth all the way to the orbit of the moon.
 (The bank teller would hate you for bringing them in for a deposit; it is enough money so that if distributed evenly every person on Earth would have over 1 trillion dollars.)
 Finally, how many grapefruits would it take to fill the entire volume of the Earth?
 The volume of the Earth is about 1021 m3.
 It takes about 500 grapefruit to fill up a box one meter on a side (1 m3).
 A mole of grapefruit would be large enough to fill the entire volume of the planet Earth.
-There is an excellent working out of the consequences of having a mole (the number) or moles (the small burrowing mammal) and you should read it.
+There is an excellent working out of the consequences of having a mole (the number) of moles (the small burrowing mammal) and you should read it: https://what-if.xkcd.com/4/.

 As you can see, having a mole of anything that has a normal size is nearly inconceivable.
 There is another reason to use Avogadro’s Number, and that is anytime you need to know something like how many atoms are equivalent to the thickness of a hair or a piece of aluminum foil.
 Granted, these occasions are rare, but they do come up from time to time.
 Here is how to handle it: